graphql-compose/graphql-compose-mongoose/README.md

 // typeComposer from (graphql-compose) provide bunch if useful methods
 // for modifying GraphQL Types (eg. add/remove fields, relate with other types,
 // restrict access due context).
-// Also will be available such plugins
-// - GraphQL Connection Type
-// - Relay Type Wrapper (adds clientMutationId, node interface, generate global ids)
-// - DataLoader Wrapper and much much more

 // STEP 3: CREATE CRAZY GraphQL SCHEMA WITH ALL CRUD USER OPERATIONS